CYBAVO/CYBAVO_WALLET_RN_SAMPLE/docs/wallet_connect_v2.md

   ```
 </details>

-3. &emsp; You may want to classify available wallets according to the session proposal, `getNamespaceWithChainWalletsMap()` can help to do the hassle, which returns `proposal.requiredNamespaces` part with `chainWalletsMap` in each namespace.
+3. &emsp; You may want to classify available wallets according to the session proposal, `getNamespaceWithChainWalletsMap()` can help to do the hassle.
-&emsp; Then you can display available wallets by each required chain according to `chainWalletsMap`.
+&emsp; It returns `proposal.requiredNamespaces` part with `chainWalletsMap` in each namespace, then you can display available wallets by each required chain according to `chainWalletsMap`.
     ```js
     V2Manager.onSessionProposal = proposal => {
             // Wallets can be all wallet list or retrieved from getWalletsByCaip2ChainIds()